stuntrally/stuntrally3/docs/Objects.md

     * don't forget to set the Margin to e.g. 0.1 under collision bounds
     * for static models: if too high poly - create 1 simpler mesh for collision (we never did it yet)
       if low poly - (like 0AD building) do nothing, will have trimesh made in code
-  - Done (be happy, suggest adding it to some tracks, or make a new with it, use other too)
+  - Done (be happy, suggest adding it to some tracks, or make a new with it, use other too).

 ----

-## Creating
+# Creating

 This section walks you through the steps to create new static object and add it to Stunt Rally.

 _Warning_: The learning curve for Blender is quite steep, you need to invest a serious amount of time to learn and use it efficiently.
 Fortunately there are plenty of tutorials, videos, websites and books to pick up the skills.

-Currently static and dynamic objects are stored in the `/data/objects` and similar folders.
+Currently static and dynamic objects are stored in the `/data/models/objects` and similar folders.
-It contains Ogre mesh files (binary), surface images (textures) and .bullet files for dynamic objects.
+It contains Ogre mesh files (binary), surface images (textures) and .bullet files for dynamic objects (all in same folder).

 ## Tutorial 1